Maverick341/codeflow-frontend/README.md

 ---

-## 📸 Demo
+## 📸 UI

-Here’s a preview of the CodeFlow frontend in action(not yet add):
+Here’s a preview of the CodeFlow frontend:

 ![CodeFlow UI](./public/code-flow-editor.png)
 <!-- Or use an external link: ![CodeFlow UI](https://yourhost.com/codeflow-ui.png) -->